marcosortiz/iot-water-tank-workshop/docs/instructions/4-iot-events.md

 <details>
    <summary>Now that you understand how your detector model works, take a minute to investigate it (click for details).</summary>

-   - Open a new tab in your browser and go to the [IoT Events Detector models page](https://us-east-1.console.aws.amazon.com/iotevents/home?region=us-east-1#/detectormodel).
-   - Click **Tank1** on the Name colum and then click **Edit** on the top right.
-   - You should be able to cick the states and transition events and inspect the actions on the form on the right.
-   - When you are done, click on the menu item on the top left and then **Detector models** to make sure you don't apply any changes to your model.

    > **Note:** For documentation purpose, we will assume you are monitoring **Tank1**.
 If you are using another tank, please click on the respective tank link.

    ![](../imgs/lab4/fig7.gif)

+   1. Open a new tab in your browser and go to the [IoT Events Detector models page](https://us-east-1.console.aws.amazon.com/iotevents/home?region=us-east-1#/detectormodel).
+   2. Click **Tank1** on the Name colum and then click **Edit** on the top right.
+   3. You should be able to cick the states and transition events and inspect the actions on the form on the right.
+   4. When you are done, click on the menu item on the top left and then **Detector models** to make sure you don't apply any changes to your model.
 </details>